Cancel anytime

 Industry Overview

-The residential furniture industry is competitive and influenced by economic conditions, housing market trends, and consumer spending habits.
-Online sales are growing, but brick-and-mortar stores remain important.
+The residential furniture industry is competitive and influenced by economic conditions, housing market trends, and consumer spending.
+Demand is cyclical.

 Positioning